 Ask Siri to find files on your Mac

 Siri makes it easy to find files on your Mac, using various criteria.

 For example, you can ask Siri to search for all the documents that you opened this week.

 Then ask Siri to refine your results to just the ones with “annual” in the title.

 Keep Siri results where you can find them

-You can ask Siri to search for information, and then drag the results into a window or application on your desktop.
-For example, you can ask Siri to find an image on the web, and then you can drag it into your Pages document.
-Or you can ask Siri to find a restaurant, then drag the location from Maps into an invitation.
+You can drag some types of information found by Siri into a window or application on your desktop.
+For example, after asking Siri to find an image on the web, you can drag an image from the results into a Pages document:

 Edit your Siri request

 To edit your request instead of making a new request, double-click your words in the Siri window, then enter your changes from the keyboard.